 Lasting Legacies Bright Future

-The College is commemorating this historic moment with a year-long celebration of programming and events.
-Throughout the year, we invite the participation of faculty, staff, students, alumni, and parents as we honor the contributions of women to Lafayette’s past, present, and future.
+The College commemorated the historic moment with a year-long celebration of programming and events.
+Throughout the year, faculty, staff, students, alumni, and parents participated in virtual events that honored the contributions of women to Lafayette’s past, present, and future.

-In celebration of the 50th anniversary of the coeducation at Lafayette, we are celebrating people.
-Individuals who took risks, challenged the status quo, and advanced Lafayette over the last 50 years.
+In celebration of the 50th anniversary of the coeducation at Lafayette, we honored those who took risks, challenged the status quo, and advanced Lafayette over the last 50 years.
 Read more.

 Download the images as backgrounds to use throughout the year for virtual meetings.